 In the above example, this is being done by pulling all of the files that are stored within blob storage with the Lookup activity.
 The Lookup activity will retrieve all the content in a data store and in this case create a list of all the files in blob storage.
 After using the Lookup activity to retrieve all the filenames, we then iterate through all of the file names using the ForEach activity.

-The ForEach activity allows users to call a new activity for each of the items in the list that it is referring to.
+The ForEach activity in the Azure Data Factory pipeline allows users to call a new activity for each of the items in the list that it is referring to.
 In our example, we would be calling the same copy activity we used for all previous pipelines for each of the file names in the blob storage and would pass the file name in as a parameter to the copy activity.
 This pipeline would then populate the respective tables in the SQL database for each of the files that were in blob storage.
 This makes this a dynamic solution, one that can adjust and require no additional work if the files in blob storage change and will help reduce the number of errors due to being automated.

 As previously stated, parameterization is extremely useful because it allows for a much more flexible ETL solution, which will dramatically reduce the cost of solution maintenance and can save a tremendous amount of time.
 If you are utilizing Azure Data Factory anytime soon, you should consider the aspects of your solution that you could make dynamic through parameterization.

 Some typical scenarios that parameterization allows for and you should use are: